MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-II-National-Marine-Fisheries-Service-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-C-Marine-Mammals/part-216-Regulations-Governing-Taking-Importing-Marine-Mammals/subpart-A-Introduction/section-216.3.md

 *Subsistence* means the use of marine mammals taken by Alaskan Natives for food, clothing, shelter, heating, transportation, and other uses necessary to maintain the life of the taker or those who depend upon the taker to provide them with such subsistence.

 *Subsistence uses* means the customary and traditional uses of fur seals taken by Pribilovians for direct personal or family consumption as food, shelter, fuel, clothing, tools or transportation; for the making and selling of handicraft articles out of nonedible byproducts of fur seals taken for personal or family consumption; and for barter, or sharing for personal or family consumption.
-As used in this definition -
+As used in this definition—

 (1) *Family* means all persons related by blood, marriage, or adoption, or any person living within a household on a permanent basis.

-(2) *Barter* means the exchange of fur seals or their parts, taken for subsistence uses -
+(2) *Barter* means the exchange of fur seals or their parts, taken for subsistence uses—

 (i) For other wildlife or fish or their parts, or